CSUChico-CSCI340/CSCI440-Scheduler/README.md

     * Behaves like a queue: the first process added to the queue is the first to be removed and executed.

 * **Simple Round Robin** - A simple Round Robin scheduler with a quanta of 4 time units.
-    * A scheduling quantum is also known as a time slice.
     * Similar to the simple FCFS scheduler, but this one is sensitive to response time.
+    * A scheduling quantum is also known as a time slice - each process runs for the given time slice before the scheduler switches to the next job.
+This process repeats until the job is finished.

 * **Multi Level Round Robin** - A variant of a Multi-Level priority scheduler using Round Robin schedulers.
     * The first time the scheduler runs, it should start at the highest priority level (priority 0).
 Each subsequent time it runs, it should move to the next lower priority level, cycling through all levels in order.
 Use a global index variable to track which priority level the scheduler is currently processing.